Joshua Shea

 Testing for Racial Bias in Police Traffic Searches (Awarded Best Paper Prize at EWMES 2022)

-I develop a framework to detect and measure bias amid sample selection and statistical discrimination, and apply this framework to study racial bias in police traffic searches.
-I model the search decision with a threshold model and allow the threshold to be random.
-This allows the direction and intensity of bias to depend on the officer’s belief of the probability that a driver carries contraband.
-This framework also allows me to evaluate each officer separately, thereby allowing for unrestricted heterogeneity in officer search preferences and beliefs.
-Sharp bounds on various measures of bias can be derived using bilinear programs.
-I use this framework to evaluate 50 officers in the Metropolitan Nashville Police Department and find 6 officers to be biased.
-For each of these officers, I construct sharp bounds on how search rates for minority drivers would change if they were treated as white drivers, and vice versa.
-The estimates suggest the intensity of bias depends on the officer’s belief of the probability that a driver carries contraband.
+I develop a framework to detect and measure racial bias in police traffic searches.
+Officers are evaluated individually, permitting unrestricted officer heterogeneity and nonrandom assignment of drivers to officers.
+By using a threshold model with random thresholds, the direction and intensity of bias can vary with the probability that a driver carries contraband.
+Sharp bounds on the intensity of bias are derived using bilinear programs.
+I evaluate 50 officers from the Metropolitan Nashville Police Department and find 6 officers to be biased.
+Estimates suggest that the intensity of bias varies with the probability that a driver carries contraband.

 Paper Supplemental